Infinity-Edge/P2L1MET_Resolution/README.md

 We had done MET resolution study for two different signal processes, Drell-Yan and VBF(HtoInv).
 Since the processes have different final state particles, they require two strategies.
 Therefore I made two types of scripts.
 One for DY and another for VBF.
 Of course you can merge the two scripts and develop them as one, if you use proper options.

-* Sorry for the dizzy outputs.
+Note: Sorry for the dizzy outputs.
 Unfortunately I did't have enough time to tidy the codes up.
 It would be better to save all information with TTree and make the outputs as one root file.